Dive Into Our Knowledge Center

 1. Chrome Tanning - This is the most common and economical method for making leather.

 2. Vegetable Tanning - This method is the oldest.
 It uses the tannin from tree bark, nuts, and shrubs to tan the leather.
-It is a very lengthly process that produces beautiful and often high end leather .
+It is a very lengthy process that produces beautiful and often high-end leather.

 3. Chrome-Free Tanning - This would include brain tanning and alum tanning.